 The Verlet buffer size is determined from the latter option, which is by default set to 0.005 kJ/mol/ps pair energy error per atom.
 Note that errors in pair energies cancel and the effect on the total energy drift is usually at least an order of magnitude smaller than the tolerance.
-Furthermore, the drift of the total energy is affected by many other factors, the constraint contribution is often the dominating one.
-For constant energy (NVE) simulations, this drift should be set to -1 and a buffer has to be set manually by specifying rlist > rcoulomb.
+Furthermore, the drift of the total energy is affected by many other factors; often, the contribution from the constraint algorithm dominates.

+For constant-energy (NVE) simulations, the buffer size will be inferred from the temperature that corresponds to the velocities (either those generated, if applicable, or those found in the input configuration).
+Alternatively, the tolerance can be set to -1 and a buffer set manually by specifying rlist > max(rcoulomb, rvdw).
 The simplest way to get a reasonable buffer size is to use an NVT mdp file with the target temperature set to what you expect in your NVE simulation, and transfer the buffer size printed by grompp to your NVE mdp file.

 The Verlet cut-off scheme is implemented in a very efficient fashion based on clusters of particles.
 The simplest example is a cluster size of 4 particles.
 The pair list is then constructed based on cluster pairs.
 The cluster-pair search is much faster searching based on particle pairs, because $4 \times 4 = 16$ particle pairs are put in the list at once.
 The non-bonded force calculation kernel can then calculate all 16 particle-pair interactions at once, which maps nicely to SIMD units which can perform multiple floating operations at once (e.g. SSE, AVX, CUDA on GPUs, BlueGene FPUs).
-These non-bonded kernels are much faster than the kernels used in the group scheme for most types of systems, except for water molecules when not using a buffered pair list.
-This latter case is quite common for (bio-)molecular simulations, so for greatest speed, it is worth comparing the performance of both schemes.
+These non-bonded kernels are much faster than the kernels used in the group scheme for most types of systems, except for water molecules on processors with short SIMD widths when not using a buffered pair list.
+This latter case is common for (bio-)molecular simulations, so for greatest speed, it is worth comparing the performance of both schemes.